pryv/service-core/components/pryvuser-cli/README.md

 configuration files reside.
 The following instructions assume that these files are located below a PRYVIO_BASE_DIR.

+Also, note that the version of the pryv/cli docker image, refered to ${LATEST_VERSION} below, has to match the version of the pryv/core docker image currently deployed.

 Run this command to find the backend network bridge for the Pryv.IO
 installation: